 The lemma in particular implies that Algorithm~\ref{algo} terminates.
 Now we can bound the iteration number for small color classes.

-\begin{corollary} The number of iterations in which color classes that are incident only to small vertex color classes are refined is~$O(2^{t(n)}n)$. \end{corollary}
+\begin{cor} The number of iterations in which color classes that are only incident with small vertex color classes are refined is~$O(2^{t(n)}n)$. \end{cor}

 \begin{proof} By Lemma~\ref{lemma:sequence}, the sequence of the computed auxiliary graphs satisfies the conditions from Lemma~\ref{lemma:aux}.
 Thus, every subsequence of it also satisfies these conditions.
-If we only consider the subsequence of auxiliary graphs that are computed after moves that refine a color class which is only incident with small vertex color classes, we know that the sequence has length~$O(m)$, where~$m$ is the maximum number of upper vertices in an auxiliary graph.
+If we only consider the subsequence of auxiliary graphs that are computed after moves that refine a color class that is only incident with small vertex color classes, we know that the sequence has length~$O(m)$, where~$m$ is the maximum number of upper vertices in an auxiliary graph.
 Thus, the sequence has length~$O(n \cdot 2^{t(n)})$.

-With Lemma~\ref{lemma:inequal_aux}, the length of the sequence is an upper bound on the number of iterations in which color classes that are incident only to small vertex color classes are refined. \end{proof}
+With Lemma~\ref{lemma:inequal_aux}, the length of the sequence is an upper bound on the number of iterations in which color classes that are only incident with small vertex color classes are refined. \end{proof}